hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 A point cloud is a set of data points in space with no specific order.
 It's a common output of scanning processes a

- We can establish a system of reference .... understand Point clouds provide us surface geometry, but we have no information about its topology.
+ We can establish a system of reference .... understand

+Point clouds provide us information about a surface geometry, but we have no information about its topology.

 By sampling points over surfaces